base58btc/LARP/docs/06-mining.md

 	Ok everyone has the transactions they need to validate this block.

-	If you aren't able to find the transactions or if one of the transactions is already in the UTXO set, this block is valid and you can discard it.
+	If you aren't able to find the transactions or if one of the transactions is already in the UTXO set, this block is invalid and you can discard it.

 	This is a valid block though, and everyone has the transactions they need.

 	Let's first check the coinbase transaction.
-It should have no inputs, a valid txid, and the output value should be less than or equal to 50 plus whatever fees the tranactions pay.
+It should have no inputs, a valid txid, and the output value should be less than or equal to 50 plus whatever fees the transactions pay.

-	How many fees do the other trasaction in the block pay?
+	How many fees do the other transactions in the block pay?

 	A: <varies, depending on game>